 Turtles are homothermic animals.
 It means a turtle can regulate its internal body temperature without any external influence.
 So, they require less energy.
-On top of it, wild turtles and even some domesticated ones would go into brumation or hibernation during the winter season, when the species will go months without foods.
+On top of it, wild turtles and even some domesticated ones would go into brumation or hibernation during the winter season, when the species will go months without food.

 This being said, the question arises how long these turtles can survive without food?

 Turtleholic.com put up a helpful answer, “A well-fed turtle in its normal life can survive for months without any food.”
-This being said, the experts also comment that turtles may not need to eat a lot of food for survival, but, certain the species need to drink water.
+This being said, the experts also comment that turtles may not need to eat a lot of food for survival, but, certain species need to drink water.
 It’s hard, even for the turtles to live long without any drinking water.

 In this regard, the owner of Turtle Hub shared one of his personal experiences, where he said that he had seen a turtle surviving under the laundry pile for several months.
-Hence, as a standard and also from a safer side, it is estimated that turtle can live without proper food for at least a few months.
+Hence, as a standard and also from a safer side, it is estimated that turtles can live without proper food for at least a few months.

 Turtles Food Menu